finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var scope = scope_example;  // string | The scope of the transaction portfolio.
             var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which the holdings should be set to the provided targets. var holdingAdjustments = new List<AdjustHoldingRequest>(); // List<AdjustHoldingRequest> | The selected set of holdings to adjust to the provided targets for the              transaction portfolio. var reconciliationMethods = new List<string>(); // List<string> | Optional parameter for specifying a reconciliation method: e.g. FxForward. (optional)
+Together with the scope this uniquely identifies              the transaction portfolio. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which the holdings should be set to the provided targets. var adjustHoldingRequest = new List<AdjustHoldingRequest>(); // List<AdjustHoldingRequest> | The selected set of holdings to adjust to the provided targets for the              transaction portfolio. var reconciliationMethods = new List<string>(); // List<string> | Optional parameter for specifying a reconciliation method: e.g. FxForward. (optional)

             try
             {
                 // Adjust holdings
-                AdjustHolding result = apiInstance.AdjustHoldings(scope, code, effectiveAt, holdingAdjustments, reconciliationMethods);
+                AdjustHolding result = apiInstance.AdjustHoldings(scope, code, effectiveAt, adjustHoldingRequest, reconciliationMethods);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)